kubemq-io/kubemq-CSharp/README.md

 }
 ```

-# Usage: Command\Query
+## Usage: Command\Query
 Request\Reply communication pattern.
-Allows to cache the response at the KubeMQ server.
+Allows caching the response at the KubeMQ server.
 - Subscribe to requests
 - Send request

 ### Cache mechanism
-KubeMQ server allows to store each response in a dedicated cache system.
+KubeMQ server allows storing each response in a dedicated cache system.
 Each request can specify whether or not to use the cache.
-In case the cache is used, the KubeMQ server will try to return the response directly from cache and reduce latency.
+In case the cache is used, the KubeMQ server will try to return the response directly from the cache and reduce latency.

 To use the cache mechanism, add the following parameters to each `Request`:
 - CacheKey - Unique key to store the response in the KubeMQ cache mechanism.
-- CacheTTL - Cahce data Time to live in milliseconds per CacheKey.
+- CacheTTL - Cache data Time to live in milliseconds per CacheKey.

 In the `Response` object you will receive an indication whether it was returned from cache:
 - CacheHit - Indication if the response was returned from KubeMQ cache.

 ### The `KubeMQ.SDK.csharp.CommandQuery.LowLevel.Request` object:
 Struct used to send the request under the Request\Reply pattern.
 Contains the following fields (See Main concepts for more details on some field):
 - RequestID - Optional.
 Used to match Request to Response.
-If omitted it will be set internally.
+If omitted, it will be set internally.
 - RequestType - Mandatory.
 Used to set if a response is expected or not.
 - ClientID - Mandatory.
-Displayed in logs, tracing and KubeMQ dashboard.
+Displayed in logs, tracing, and KubeMQ dashboard.
 - Channel - Mandatory.
 The channel that the `Responder` subscribed on.
 - Metadata - Mandatory.
-- ReplyChannel - Read only, set internally.
+- ReplyChannel - Read-only, set internally.
 - Timeout - Mandatory.
 Max time for the response to return.
 Set per request.
 If exceeded an exception is thrown.
 - CacheKey - Optional.
 - CacheTTL - Optional.

 ### The `Response` object:
 Struct used to send the response under the Request\Reply pattern.

 The `Response` Constructors requires the corresponding 'Request' object.